 What is ARKK ETF?

-ARKK ETF is one of the five active exchange-traded funds offered by Cathie Wood’s ARK Investment firm.
+ARKK ETF is one of the six active exchange-traded funds offered by Cathie Wood’s ARK Investment firm.

 This ETF was one of the best performing exchange-traded funds in 2020, and it is currently the largest active ETF in the world.
 Its top holdings include Tesla, Square, Roku, and CRISPR Therapeutics.